Azure/azure-sdk-for-python/doc/scenario_base_tests.md

-# How to write ScenarioTest based VCR test
+# How to write ReplayableTest based VCR tests

 The `scenario_tests` package uses the [VCR.py](https://pypi.python.org/pypi/vcrpy) library to record the HTTP messages exchanged during a program run